AlterEternity/my-python-learning/README.md

 # python
-repository for some python project (for learning)
+repository for some python project (for learning).

+Will be updated in process of learning